 Also, you may consider adopting a pet (if your situation allows for one).
 Studies have found that petting and playing with pets can lower blood pressure and heart rate.

-For more resources and information about caregiving and senior life, visit our blog.
+Visit the Blog for more resources and information about caregiving and senior life.

 - Compassion Fatigue: Coping with Secondary Traumatic Stress …. https://www.ojp.gov/ncjrs/virtual-library/abstracts/compassion-fatigue-coping-secondary-traumatic-stress-disorder-those